Georgezogos/HPM-for-multiplayer/README.md

    - Divergence of Darkness-like infamy reduction for early game
    - Larger assimilation scale
    - Gibraltar's terrain is now a stretched image of Dwayne "The Rock" Johnson
-   - Nick is humiliated by everyone (including himself) at the start of the game
+   - Pope is humiliated by everyone (including himself) at the start of the game
    - Increased base game infamy reduction and decreased DoD's infamy reduction
    - Greece can move capital to Constantinople
    - New roman republic flag